Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Evaluation

+\emph{The impact on different distillation losses.} Finally, with the optimal teacher and student networks determined, we evaluate the effect of different distillation losses on backdoor mitigation.
+As established earlier, the fine-tuned (FT) teacher network achieves the highest performance among all teacher candidates (FT, FP, ANP, and MOTH), while the warm-up–trained student provides the best trade-off between effectiveness and security.
+Under this configuration, we compare six representative distillation losses, including two feature-level losses (``F-FitNets'' ~\citep{romero2014fitnets}, ``F-CC''~\citep{peng2019correlation}), two attention-level losses (``AT-AFD''~\citep{2019-AFD}, ``AT-ATD''~\citep{2016ATD}), and two layer-level losses (``L-SP''~\citep{2019-SP}, ``L-KD''~\citep{hinton2015distilling}).
+Feature-based losses transfer high-level representations from the teacher to the student, attention-based losses align spatial importance maps to guide the student’s focus, and layer-based losses match intermediate features for finer-grained supervision.
+We conduct evaluations using the FT-based teacher and warm-up–trained student across one pre-training dataset and three downstream tasks, under both BadEncoder and BASSL threat models.

+Table~\ref{tab:distillation_loss} summarizes the performance of distillation under six loss functions using the same fine-tuned (FT) teacher and warm-up–trained student networks.
+Among all loss candidates, the attention-based AT-ATD achieves the best overall performance, reducing ASR from 80.59\% to 12.07\% while incurring only a 4.88\% drop in accuracy.
+In contrast, the second-best method retains an ASR of 13.93\% and loses 4.92\% accuracy.
+Aggregating by category, attention-based losses reduce ASR to 11.62\% on average, outperforming feature-level (14.88\%) and layer-level (15.77\%) alternatives.
+We attribute this advantage to the spatial alignment introduced by attention, which enables the student network to better capture the teacher’s benign focus regions while discarding poisoned feature dependencies.
+However, not all attention losses behave equally—AFD performs worse due to its reliance on a small subset of high-activation neurons, which may include backdoored units and distort benign feature alignment.

+\textbf{RQ3: How robust and generalizable is distillation against variations in trigger patterns, model architectures, and pre-training algorithms?}

+We further examine the robustness and generalization of distillation across diverse settings.
+Specifically, we evaluate its performance under varying trigger sizes and model architectures.
+The trigger size reflects the attack strength, i.e., larger triggers generally make backdoors more difficult to remove, while different architectures simulate heterogeneous real-world deployment scenarios.
+Demonstrating consistent effectiveness across these conditions provides strong evidence that distillation is a robust and generalizable defense against backdoor attacks.

-\textit{Design.} Attackers try to implant a pre-defined trigger (e.g., square patch) in pre-trained encoders, aiming to manipulate specific downstream tasks.
+\emph{The analysis of trigger size.} Attackers try to implant a pre-defined trigger (e.g., square patch) in pre-trained encoders, aiming to manipulate specific downstream tasks.
 The size of the injected trigger corresponds to the pixel block dimensions.
 Trigger size affects the attack's effectiveness and stealthiness.
 The larger the injected trigger is, the easier for a successful attack.
 The smaller the injected trigger is, the more stealthy an attack, but easier for defenders to reduce the ASR.
 It's mitigating backdoors with a large trigger, thereby substantiating the robustness of the distillation process.